GregRos/canva-by-codeblock/README.md

 # Canva Embed

 This Obsidian plugin allows you to embed Canva designs in your notes.

-The design is embedded as an iframe using Canva's official iframe embed component, so it will include the Canva branding and a link to the design on Canva's website.
+The embed will look the official Canva embeds, so it will have a frame, a logo, and some basic controls.

 ## Usage

 To embed a Canva design, you need to generate a public URL for it first.
-Some of these features might be behind a paywall.

 ### Generating a public URL